mahlenmorris/VCVRack/README.md

 Useful for:
 * quickly trying out an idea
 * simple transformations that would otherwise involve many small utility modules
-* non-standard approaches to otherwise
+* non-standard approaches to otherwise straightforward ideas

 ### Examples